MiguelJordans/LAPR2-G40/docs/SprintC/US012/US012_RecordTheResultsOfAGivenTest.md

   * (iv) reference measurement unit (e.g.: "mg").
 * **AC2:** Each test result is characterized by a parameter code, a result and metric.
 * **AC3:** Each test parameter is characterized by a test result.
-* **AC4:** Each sample has a unique barcode.
-* **AC5:** The Clinical Chemistry Technologist should use the sample barcode number to find the test for which the sample was collected.
+* **AC4:** The Clinical Chemistry Technologist should use the sample barcode number to find the test for which the sample was collected.
-* **AC6:** The Clinical Chemistry Technologist should register a value/result for each parameter of the test.
+* **AC5:** The Clinical Chemistry Technologist should register a value/result for each parameter of the test.

 ### 1.4.
 Found out Dependencies